hj32/dog_app/README.md

  ![Histogram Class Labels](/images/Histogram_Class_Labels60.jpg  "Histogram Class Labels")

- Histogram of Counts of Class Labels (images of breeds of dog available in the dataset)
+ Histogram of sample of Counts of Class Labels (images of breeds of dog available in the dataset) There are 133 classes in the dataset.

 ## File Descriptions

 Notebooks - The Jupyter notebooks are listed below

 - dog_app.ipynb - Main jupyter notebook
-- dog_app_2.ipnyb - Additional file
+- dog_app_2.ipnyb - Additional file to hold visualizations using data exported by dog_app.ipynb scripts
 - dog_app_utils.py - utils for measuring accuracy of algorithms
 - metrics_utility.py - f1_score function for metrics
+- extract_bottleneck_features.py - utility for extracting bottleneck features from a file.

 ## DataSet

 The project uses the following image sets to train the algorithm these are available in the udacity classroom environment.

 - Dog images there are 8351 files in total